mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 **Metric Analysis:** Includes definitions and regex for tracking metrics like epoch_accuracy and epoch_loss during tuning.<br>
 **Parallel Jobs:** Configures parallel jobs to accelerate hyperparameter tuning without exceeding resource limits.<br>
 **Validation Strategy:** Specifies a split between training and validation datasets for robust tuning outcomes.<br>

-**Model Deployment and Testing Steps:**
-**Training Validation Count:** Counts the test dataset files using shell commands like find.<br>
-**S3 Test Data Upload:** Illustrates uploading test datasets to an S3 bucket using SageMaker’s session tools.<br>
-**Training Job Monitoring:** Fetches details of the latest training job for review, including the job name, client, and description.<br>
-**Endpoint Deployment:** Deploys the trained model to a SageMaker endpoint with specific instance configurations and an endpoint name.<br>
-**Listing Endpoints:** Provides commands to list active SageMaker endpoints for monitoring.<br>
-**Managing Endpoints:** Shows commands to delete unused endpoint configurations.<br>
-**Endpoint Cleanup Reminder:** Advises deleting endpoints once testing or deployment is complete to avoid incurring costs.<br>
-**Asynchronous Inference:** Demonstrates invoking an endpoint asynchronously, with input data located in S3.<br>
-**Inference Response Handling:** Retrieves and displays the response from asynchronous inference requests.<br>
-**Error Logging:** Includes methods to locate inference errors or failures in S3 logs for debugging.<br>

-## Hyperparameter Tuning
-Hyperparameter tuning in Amazon SageMaker is used to automatically optimize the hyperparameters of a machine learning model to achieve the best possible performance on a specific objective metric, such as accuracy, F1 score, or loss.
-Hyperparameters are configuration settings that control the training process, such as learning rate, batch size, and the number of layers in a neural network.
-The learning rate in our case ranged beteen 0.001 and 0.1, the batch size values are 32, 64, and 128.
-We were aiming to maximise accuracy.

 <p align="center">
   <img src="./screenshots/screenshot_project_4.JPG" />